corvus-migratorius/genlab.common/roles/wg_spoke/README.md

 wg_spoke
 =========

-Configure the host as a Spoke in Wireguard Spoke&Hub topology.
+Configure the host as a Spoke in the Wireguard Spoke-and-Hub topology.

 Requirements
 ------------

-Ubuntu 20.04, 22.04 or 24.04.
+Ubuntu 22.04 or 24.04.

 Role Variables
 --------------